 To apply for a procurement card, you first fill out a cardholder application.
 Note that ASUPS has a special cardholder application.
 Contact the ASUPS Director of Business Services to obtain this application.
-It requires the signatures of both your department head and your division Vice President.
-As part of the application process, we ask that you review the terms of the applicable cardholder agreement, which can be found on the Procurement Card Resources page, so that you will know what you are committing to as a cardholder.
+As part of the p-card training process, we will go over the terms of the cardholder agreement, which can be found here, so that you will know what you are committing to as a cardholder.
 Once your application has been approved, your card will arrive within two weeks.
 Upon card arrival, an individual cardholder training session will be scheduled.

 What purchases are allowed and restricted with the procurement card?

 Procurement cards are accepted wherever VISA cards are accepted, and we encourage cardholders to use their cards whenever possible for university purchases.
 One feature of the procurement card is the ability to block certain types of purchases.
 A limited number of merchant types have been blocked on all cards.
-If you attempt to make a purchase from one of these merchants, your charge may be decline.
-If that happens, please contact a Program Administrator who can help facilitate your purchase.
+If you attempt to make a purchase from one of these merchants, your charge may be declined.
+If that happens, please contact a Program Administrator who can help facilitate appropriate purchases.

 What are the policies and procedures associated with the card?

-The full P-Card Policies and Procedures document can be found here (link coming soon).
-This is your most through resource to the policies and procedures associated with having a card.
+The full P-Card Policies and Procedures document can be found here.
+This is your most thorough resource for the policies and procedures associated with having a card.
 However, a few key points are listed below.

 Verified by VISA is a service offered by VISA that allows cardholders to create a password as an added layer of protection while purchasing online.
 While not all online merchants use this service, examples include frequently-used sites like Delta and United Air.
 When you shop at participating online merchants, you will be prompted to create your password during checkout, as well as enter your Unique ID and monthly credit limit.
 Please contact the Office of Finance at x3224 for assistance with these questions.
 Once you enroll in Verified by Visa, you'll have a single password to use when you make purchases at participating online stores with your commercial card.